MixinNetwork/mvm.dev/src/bridge/intro.md

 ```

 You may have a basic understanding of Bridge Contract so far.
-For the convenience of developers, we provide the bridge api service to make cross-chain deposit to MVM available.
+For the convenience of developers, we provide the bridge api service to make cross-chain deposit and withdrawal to MVM available.
 We will explain the usage of api in the next chapter.

 ## Open Code source